dnidever/prometheus/docs/index.rst

 Introduction
 ============
-|Prometheus| [#f1]_ is a generic stellar abundance determination package that fits observed spectrum with synthetic spectral (from the Synspec package).
+|Prometheus| [#f1]_ is a point spread function (PSF) photometry package that implements many of the standard practices
-|Prometheus| uses the `Doppler <https://github.com/dnidever/doppler>`_ package to get an initial estimate of the main stellar parameters (Teff, logg,
-[Fe/H]) and radial velocity.
-It then performs a least-squares fit of the data by searching through parameter space and generated a new Synspec synthetic spectrum (using the `synple <https://github.com/callendeprieto/synpl>`_ python wrapper package) at each position.
+in Peter Stetson's DAOPHOT package.

 .. toctree::
    :maxdepth: 1